-All reported breaches of AISZ's policies on equal treatment and non-discrimination will be investigated by the appropriate School Administration, with the involvement of the school counselor and any other relevant personnel.
-Any established breach will be regarded as a violation of the Student Code of Conduct or Faculty Code of Professional Conduct.
+All reported breaches will be investigated by the appropriate School Administration and with the involvement of the school counselor and any other appropriate person.
+Any established breach will be regarded as a breach of the Student Code of Conduct or Faculty Code of Professional Conduct.